studiointeract/accounts-ui/README.md

   Change the default redirect behavior when the user clicks the link to enroll for an account sent from the system, i.e. you want a custom path for the enrollment form.
 Learn more about [how to send enrollment emails](http://docs.meteor.com/#/full/accounts_sendenrollmentemail).
 Default is **loginPath**.

 * **onVerifyEmailHook**&nbsp;&nbsp;&nbsp; function()
-  Change the default redirect behavior when the user clicks the link to verify their email sent from the system, i.e. you want a custom path after the user verifies their email or login with `NO_PASSWORD`.
+  Change the default redirect behavior when the user clicks the link to verify their email sent from the system, i.e. you want a custom path after the user verifies their email or login with `EMAIL_ONLY_NO_PASSWORD`.
 Default is **profilePath**.

 * **onSignedInHook**&nbsp;&nbsp;&nbsp; function()
   Change the default redirect behavior when the user successfully login to your application, i.e. you want a custom path for the reset password form.
 Default is **profilePath**.